Herbs for Anxiety

 Valerian

-Valerian (Valerian officianalis) completes the list of major herbs to reduce anxiety.
-The shrubby perennial sports pink or white lacey flowers with a distinctive, sweet scent.
+Valerian (Valerian officianalis) is a shrubby perennial that sports pink or white lacy flowers with a distinctive, sweet scent.
 Our ancestors grew Valerian as an ornamental flower, perfume, and medicinal herb.
 Hippocrates and Galen, two well-known ancient Greek physicians, wrote extensively about the powers of Valerian.

 Valerian roots and rhizomes are dried and crushed into teas, tinctures, powders and pills.
 Valerian’s primary activity is as a sedative, causing sleepiness and reducing anxiety.
 Scientific research indicates that Valerian acts upon GABA, a neurotransmitter in the brain associated with anxiety and depression.
 Users may feel Valerian’s sedative action immediately or need to take it for a week or more before experiencing relief.

-Compared to other herbs for anxiety, Valerian appears have the fewest side effects.
+Compared to many other herbs for anxiety, Valerian appears have few side effects.
 Few adverse reactions occur, the most common being excessive sleepiness.
-To be safe, follow general precautions as with all herbal medicines, and consult your physician before taking Valerian.